 How much would you like to borrow?

-Representative 79.9% APR Rates from 12.9% APR to 1721% APR.
-The minimum Loan Term is 1 month.
+Representative 79.5% Rates from 48.1% APR to 1721% APR.
+The minimum Loan Term is 3 months.
 The maximum Loan Term is 36 months.
 Representative Example: £1,000 borrowed for 18 months.
-Repayment of 17 Months at £87.22 and final repayment of £87.70 The total amount repayable is £1570.44.
-Interest amounts to £570.44, an annual interest rate of 59.97%.
+Monthly Repayment of £89.22.
+The total amount repayable is £1605.96.
+Interest amounts to £570.44, an annual interest rate of 59.97% (fixed) Representative APR: 79.5% (variable). *Subject to lender approval.
+Cash within 60 minutes is possible, depending on whether your bank supports Faster Payments.
+Otherwise, funds may take 24–48 hours to arrive.

 What Are Loans for People on Benefits?